 Charcoal toothbrushes are not actually made from the mineral itself, but the bristles are infused with it.
 The brush, therefore, takes on some of the adsorption properties to pull bacteria and plaque from your teeth.

 There is no scientific evidence to show that these toothbrushes are more effective at cleaning and whitening, especially over time.
-Still, there is certainly no harm in using one to supplement your charcoal toothpaste or powder.
+Again, use caution when using any sort of toothbrush combined with charcoal.